-Benjamin F. Stickle, Ph.D., is an Associate Professor of Criminal Justice Administration at Middle Tennessee State University in Murfreesboro, Tennessee.
+Benjamin F. Stickle, Ph.D., is a Professor of Criminal Justice Administration at Middle Tennessee State University in Murfreesboro, Tennessee.
 He teaches courses on policing, investigations, and qualitative research methods.

 Ben began his involvement in policing in 1995 when he joined a local Police Explorer program.
 While earning a Bachelor’s in Sociology from Cedarville University, he worked full time as a security officer.
 After graduation, he joined the Bowling Green Police Department.
 Upon certification by the National Forensics Academy and IAI, he served as an Advanced Crime Scene Investigator.
 He later transferred to the Warren County Sheriffs’ Office and, a short time after, left to pursue a career in academia.